Dear First Year Teacher,

 Recharge + Reboot

 When I asked on Facebook about advice, almost everyone said things that I can lump into two categories— routines/procedures and relationships.
 Notice, nothing is about the lessons, content, activities, grading, parents, planning, copies, copy machines, administration, bulletin boards, classroom decoration, or emergency procedures made the list.
 That will all get done, but it should not be the focus of your first year.
+(And if you want to make decorating your classroom quick and pain free, use these posters.
+You can see them in action in my classroom.)

 It will be amazing.
 You will learn SO much.
 And it will get so much better!